ethanokamura/perfectline/src/content/cpp-101/stl-containers.md

 8. `capacity()`: Returns the allocated size of the actual internal array

 Vectors are efficient at:
-Inserting/removing at end of the container and is accessible via indexing!
+Inserting/removing at the end of the container and is accessible via indexing!

 Here's an example of how you might use a vector: